Moodle lets instructors set up an Assignment with a variety of settings. For example:

 Note: If your instructor is asking you to upload a file, they should inform you what file format you should submit (eg., .pdf, .doc, .pptx or .docx).

 - Links to assignments can always be found in the sections down the center of the Moodle course page.
-If your instructor has added the Activities block to the course, you can also locate assignments by clicking the Assignment link in the Activities block.
+If your instructor has added the Activities block to the course, you can also locate assignments by clicking the Assignment link in the Activities block, which can usually be found on the right side of the Moodle course page.

-- Click the link to the assignment.
-The Assignment page will open, showing instructions and your submission status (due date, grading status, grade, etc.) for this assignment.
+- Select the link to the assignment.
+The Assignment page will open, showing instructions and your submission status (due date, grading status, time remaining, grade, etc.) for this assignment.

 - To enter online text, type directly into the Online text box.
 Alternately, you can compose your submission in a word processing program and then cut and paste the text into the Moodle text box.